wrapperband/eFloys/README.md

 Install Netbeans (7.3)

 In Netbeans
-Open the eFloys project, click on efloys.java then in Run menu click Run File
+Open the eFloys project, click on eFloys / Source Packages / efloys.java

+then in Run menu - click Run File

 It is best to rest the system after pressing start evolution.
 The efloys are often fast, it is usually prudent to slow them down with move slower.